klb2/review-response-template/README.md

 \colorlet{colorchangebg}{black!2} % color of the background of the changes box
 \colorlet{colorchangeframe}{black!20} % color of the frame of the changes box

+\colorlet{colorconcludingresponsefg}{black!80} % color of the title in the concluding response box
+\colorlet{colorconcludingresponsebg}{black!2} % color of the background of the concluding response box
+\colorlet{colorconcludingresponseframe}{black!20} % color of the frame of the concluding response box
 ```